The Unhurried Universe: A Continued Search for Long Term Variability in ASAS-SN: Introduction

 \citealt{Petz25} (referred to as PK25) explored the slow variability of $\sim$ 9 million sources with $13<g<14.5$ mag in ASAS-SN, finding 782 candidates displaying slow variability correlated with their positions on a Gaia DR3 $M_{G}$ and $B_{P}-R_{P}$ color magnitude diagram.
-To find more instances of this type of variability, here we use ASAS-SN to search for slowly-varying sources with $14.5<g<15$ mag.
-We describe the methods in \S\ref{sec:methods} and the results in \S\ref{sec:results}.
+To find more instances of this unique type of long term variability, we use ASAS-SN to search for slowly-varying sources with $14.5<g<15$ mag.
+We describe the candidate selection and analysis methods in \S\ref{sec:methods} and the results of our search in \S\ref{sec:results}.
 We discuss possible follow up studies and survey extensions in \S\ref{sec:concl}.